I24-MOTION/I24-3D-dataset/README.md

 - [ ] Cache evaluation runs from database as files
 - [ ] Get evaluation script to work with the above file structure
 - [ ] Stash all previous code and data on a hard drive never to be seen or used again!
+- [ ] Make a beautiful beautiful readme
+- [ ] Update the manuscript